sat0ro/Parser-celery/README.md

 ### Install Docker

-To deploy this project you will need Docker you can install it from [docker.com](https://www.docker.com).
+To deploy this project you will need Docker.
+You can install it from [docker.com](https://www.docker.com).

 ### Clone the Repository